 The pricing gap between DeepSeek and Western providers is not incremental.
 It is structural.

-The output token gap is the most striking: DeepSeek V4 Pro charges $0.87 per million output tokens versus GPT-5.4's $15.00 — a 17x difference.
-For a company processing 100 million output tokens per month, that is the difference between $87 and $1,500.
-For Chinese enterprises operating on thin margins in competitive industries — manufacturers running quality inspection models, logistics companies optimizing delivery routes, small businesses deploying customer service chatbots — this pricing makes AI adoption economically viable where it would not be at Western prices.
+The output token gap is the most striking.
+DeepSeek has often priced output tokens far below comparable closed Western frontier-model APIs.
+For a company processing 100 million output tokens per month, a difference of even a few dollars per million tokens changes the adoption case.
+For Chinese enterprises operating on thin margins in competitive industries - manufacturers running quality inspection models, logistics companies optimizing delivery routes, small businesses deploying customer service chatbots - low inference pricing can make AI adoption economically viable where premium Western APIs would not.

 The Geopolitical Dimension